helloitsdave/payment-app-cypress-typescript/README.md

 I see this ticket has been open since 2016, but it does look like there has been progress recently.
 Hopefully a built-in solution is on the way to help with this.

-As I was unable to resolve the 3D Payment iFrame issue myself, I am utilized an example iFrame helper via stack overflow to help with that.
+As I was unable to resolve the 3D Payment iFrame issue , I am utilized an example iFrame helper via stack overflow to help with that.
 Additional Details are in the commands.ts file.
-There is one hard coded wait to give the payment iframe time to start loading which I didn't get time to look into.
-I would not leave this as it will only result in flakey behavior.